robot691/PythonExtractor/README.md

-How to use this script:
+How to use this script:<br>
-step one: CD into the directory that contains the image you want to read step two: rename the image flag.png step 3: run the command wget https://raw.githubusercontent.com/robot691/PythonExtractor/refs/heads/main/setup.sh step 4: run chmod +x setup.sh step 5: run the python script
+step one: CD into the directory that contains the image you want to read <br>
+step two: rename the image flag.png<br>
+step 3: run the command wget https://raw.githubusercontent.com/robot691/PythonExtractor/refs/heads/main/setup.sh <br>
+step 4: run chmod +x setup.sh <br>
+step 5: run the python script <br>
 Enjoy!!